 - Track all entity attributes, management structure, capital structure, and ownership as baseline information for effective overall management and local level business licenses.

-- Know compliance ownership reporting, preclearance procedures, and reporting processes to complete SEC Section 16 filings for directors and officers.
+- Know compliance ownership reporting, preclearance procedures, and reporting processes.

 - Oversee the full corporate database to ensure adherence to required corporate secretarial procedures.